-EBK had a very good liquidity position at 31 December 2022, with total liquid assets of about NOK 22.3 billion exclusive of collateral received.
-The company issued bonds and certificates amounting to NOK 25.1 billion in bonds during 2022, comprising NOK 24.4 billion in covered bonds, NOK 300 million in tier 1 perpetual bonds and NOK 375 million in subordinated loans.
-About 59 per cent of the issues during 2022 were in NOK and 41 per cent in EUR.
-Financing terms during 2022 were volatile in terms both of price and the depth experienced.
-The company has complied with all risk exposure parameters for funding and liquidity management.
+EBK had a good liquidity position as at December 31st, 2023, with total liquid assets of about NOK 16.2 billion exclusive of collateral received.
+The company issued bonds and certificates amounting to NOK 14.7 billion during 2023, comprising NOK 13.4 billion in covered bonds, NOK 1 billion in senior loans, and NOK 275 million in tier 1 perpetual bonds.
+About 60 per cent of the issues during

-Figure 10 Redemption profile of the company's debt financing at 31 December 2022 (amounts in NOK million)
+Figure 10 Redemption profile of the company's debt financing as at December 31st, 2023 (amounts in NOK million)